Max9414/RPSLS/README.md

 I started this process pretty early in the creation as I thought it would have helped me improving the functions and it did!

-Many bugs have been found for small mistakes in the code but now, even if still really too long, everything works smoothly.
+Many bugs have been found for small mistakes in the code but now everything works smoothly.

 ### [Validator Testing](#table-of-content)